shiva-spampot/shiva/README.md

 ### Receiver

 Receiver essentially is an SMTP server which accepts all emails thrown at it.
-The email along with the metadata like sender IP, email, recipients, SSDEEP hash, etc is dumped in a directory.
-This directory is also monitored by Analyzer to parse these emails.
-To avoid saving duplicate messages, Receiver calculates SHA-1 and SSDEEP hash for each email and discards the exact same emails.
-For emails that might be almost similar, we also compare the SSDEEP hash with existing ones (only if the email size is over 4KB) and discard if the similarity is above a certain threshold.
-We aim to add support for authentication and SSL communication in future versions.
+These spam emails are then validated against various checks.
+Once validates, we extract the basic metadata from them and then the email is dumped as a file in the shared email queue directory.
+As of now, we only support a directory for sharing the emails between the Receiver and Analyzer.
+However, in future, we can add more storage providers based on the use case and requirements.
+The receiver also support authentication and custom credentials can be provided to add authenticity.

 ### Analyzer

-Analyzer (still in development) is the actual brain of the operation and responsible for parsing and analysing spams.The analyzer picks spams from directory shared with receiver and parses the .eml and metadata file.
-It extracts information such as recipients, URLs, attachments, mail body, etc. Indicators extracted from the email can then be queries via 3rd party integrations such as Virustotal, Hatching Triage, etc., if these are configured with API keys.
-This extracted information is then indexed in PostgreSQL for easier searching and analysis later.
-This information can also be shared with other analysts/researchers via Hpfeeds integration.
+Analyzer is the actual brain of the operation and responsible for parsing and analysing spams.
+This component keeps a watch on the shared email queue directory and as soon as a new spam is received, it parses the email file, extracts all the important fields and then checks if we have seen this spam already.
+To avoid saving duplicate messages, Analyzer calculates SHA-1 and SSDEEP hash for each email and discards the exact same emails.
+For emails that might be almost similar, we also compare the SSDEEP hash with existing ones (however it is not much useful for emails under 4 KB) and discard if the similarity is above a certain threshold.
+Depending on the result, the email is either added to an existing campaign or a new campaign is created.
+All the collected data is then stored in the PostgreSQL database.

 As mentioned above, both the components are independent and can be run via terminal or Docker.
 The components don’t need to be on the same box as long as they can access a shared folder.